 Listen to This Article:

-So you’ve put in countless hours as a line cook and now you’re ready to step into the role of “professional chef.”
-Chances are, you already know how to navigate a bustling kitchen and come to the table with a competitive skill set.
+So you’ve put in countless hours as a line cook and now you’re ready to step into the role of professional chef.
+Chances are, you already know how to navigate a bustling kitchen, and you come to the table with a competitive skill set.

-Along with demonstrating your rapid-fire technical skills–such as finely chopping an onion or preparing a decadent dinner course–you may need to first answer a wide range of questions that showcase the breadth of your experience.
-To get fully prepared, let’s unpack the top 10 chef interview questions hiring managers may ask.
+Along with demonstrating your rapid-fire technical skills—such as finely chopping an onion or preparing a decadent dinner course—you may need to answer a wide range of questions that showcase the breadth of your experience.
+To fully prepare, let’s unpack the top 10 chef interview questions hiring managers may ask.

 1. When Did You Want to Become a Chef?